game-of-drones/CarND-LaneLines-P1/writeup.md

 The basic procedure is like this

-1. We group the line segments given by hough transform in to 2 groups, left lane and right lane.
+1. Group the line segments given by Hough transform in to 2 groups, left lane and right lane.
 The criterior for the segmentation are slope and position, i.e., the left lane has negative slope (since the origin is at top left) between -0.5 and -1.5, and is located on the left side of image; similar for the right lane.

 2. Find the average slope of each group (left lane and right lane).
 I used weighted average of the slopes with the weight being the length of each line segments in the group.